airlocked50/talent-zoom/README.md

     - adjusted margins and paddings
   - added featured card
   - **created** features band
-    - desktop adjusted to keep 4 columns
+    - desktop adjusted to use 4 columns
-    - laptop and tablet adjusted to keep 2 columns
+    - laptop and tablet adjusted to use 2 columns
-    - mobile adjusted to keep 1 column
+    - mobile adjusted to use 1 column

 ### March 23th, 2021
-> 4 working hours
+> 8 working hours

 - employers FAQ:
   - **created** route https://tz.thaeds.dev/employers-faq